LF-digitala-kanaler/LFDS/content/components/web/forms/upload.md

       But let's have a look how you can use this component to build your own upload functionality.

       In the example above we only allow an image to be uploaded and we only allow one at the time.
-If you need to support multiple upload at once the functionality should work the same.
+If you need to support multiple uploads the functionality should work the same, just add the multiple attribute to the input.

       Let's get started!